Evaluating the Deductive Competence of Large Language Models: Experiments

 \subsection{Implementation Details}

 We run our experiments on a A100 GPU with 12 vCPUs and 85GB of RAM, running Debian 10.
 Experiments were conducted in Python 3.10.
 A complete list of libraries is available in the supplementary materials.
-Total run time for all experiments was approximately 3 hours.
+Total run time for three main experiments was approximately 3 hours.